 Introduction to Dr. Bernstein's Research

 The molecular motor of muscle is myosin heavy chain, a protein that interacts with actin to cause muscle contraction.
 We determined that Drosophila possesses a single muscle myosin heavy chain gene, and that multiple forms of the myosin protein are produced by the process of alternative RNA splicing.
 Specific regions of the myosin RNA are included in specific muscle types to yield myosin protein isoforms.
 The regions that differ among the isoforms must be critical for the myosin-mediated ultrastructural and physiological differences among muscle types.
 In collaboration with Dr. Ron Milligan (the Scripps Research Institute), we determined the location of the isoform differences on the three dimensional map of the myosin molecule.
+In collaboration with Dr. Tom Huxford (SDSU), we determined the structures of two myosin isoforms via X-ray crystallography.
 Using these data, we developed hypotheses regarding how these differences can affect myosin function.

 To experimentally test our hypotheses on myosin isoform function, we developed transgenic strains of Drosophila that express the wrong isoforms in particular muscle types.
 As an initial approach, we showed that the normal myosin gene can rescue muscle defects associated with myosin null mutations.
 Interestingly, additional copies of the myosin gene result in defective muscles as well, due to an overabundance of myosin-containing thick filaments.
 We next succeeded in expressing the embryonic form of myosin in adult flight muscle.
 To our surprise, the adult muscle assembles normally using the embryonic protein, indicating that structural properties of the muscle are not affected by the isoform of myosin present.
 However, the flight muscles do not function when the embryonic myosin substitutes for the normal form, indicating that myosin isoforms are functionally different.